chnm/hearing-the-americas/docs/homepage.md

     <div id="get-started-here">
         <!-- get started -->
         <h1>Get Started</h1>
-        <p>TThe emergence of the record industry in the early decades of the twentieth century had a powerful impact on popular music, carrying songs and styles across national borders and pushing innovation in unexpected directions.
-These early recordings can sound very strange to modern ears, since the technology was limited, and most of the genres we are used to did not yet exist.</p><p> This website provides multiple paths into this sonic world, revealing new perspectives on the history of this period.</p>
+        <p>The emergence of the record industry in the early decades of the twentieth century had a powerful impact on popular music, carrying songs and styles across national borders and pushing innovation in unexpected directions.
+These early recordings can sound very strange to modern ears, since the technology was limited, and most of the genres we are used to did not yet exist.
+This website provides multiple paths into this sonic world, revealing new perspectives on the history of this period.</p>
         <div class="alert alert-warning">
             <h2>Disclaimer</h2>
             <p>This site contains historical content which may be upsetting or offensive to some visitors.
 Please see